Joining Yarn In Knitting: Pictures And Step-by-Step Instructions

 Maybe your like

 If your yarn ball is getting very sparse, it will soon be time to join a new ball of yarn.
 The method of joining yarns is not complicated, but there is more than one way to do it.
-I'll give you a few suggestions to try and then decide for yourself which one you prefer.
+I'll give you a few suggestions to try, and then you decide which one you prefer.

-Unless you are doing a small project, chances are you will need more than one ball of yarn.
+Unless you are doing a small project, you will likely need more than one ball of yarn.

 Why Join a New Yarn?